rettig-riley/Minesweeper/README.md

 # Minesweeper
-Recreation of the Minesweeper game using python
+Recreation of the Minesweeper game using java
+Created in 2017 with two other students